LearnMeSomeCodes/hammad___hw2/README.md

 Bully for me, I got the menu.

 Forgot that the puts array.inspect actually shows it in the brackets, and normally it prints it like I want with each element to a line.
 Horraaaay for the little things

+--
+so I made a little method called show_menu, that literally just puts it.

+I thought for a moment to just make a variable, but hey refactoring and all it's better to have something like that a method

+alright - so it's just giving me a bunch of errors about the local variable.
+I'll stick to '''puts menu''' for now.
+Sheesh

+BUT I can totally have a method to run at the start of the program and to loop back at the end of the nested actions

+got fancy and looked up how to add a trademark symbol character http://archive.railsforum.com/viewtopic.php?id=28925

+Dunno why it works, so I'll ponder it later.
+If I had to guess I'd say "unicode," and if I was wrong I'd calmly add "I meant UTF, duh"

+I ran into the whol local variable problem, just put the menu variable in it's method

+--
+alrigh, so I'm long overdue for a commit.